AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

 - **Keep Logic in the Backend**: Like Django’s templating philosophy, avoid adding business logic in templates.
 Use PyBlade directives to simplify rendering, but keep calculations, data processing, and complex logic in your views or controllers.
 - **Organize Templates by Feature**: Create subdirectories within `templates` for different sections of your app.
 This structure keeps templates maintainable, especially in large applications.
 - **Use PyBlade’s Components for Modular Code**: Components let you create reusable template sections, improving maintainability and reducing repetition across your templates.
-- **Editor Extensions**: To speed up development, install PyBlade Intellisense for editor support, especially useful for `.pyblade` syntax, autocomplete, and debugging.
+- **Editor Extensions**: To speed up development, install PyBlade Intellisense for editor support, especially useful for `.html` syntax, autocomplete, and debugging.

 These best practices will help you develop faster with PyBlade while maintaining code security, clarity, and efficiency across your Python web projects.